Fallen Heroes Family Tax Relief Act

 This benefit is transferable in the same manner as the benefits for the surviving spouse of a veteran with a service-connected total and permanent disability, but an important difference is that the veteran who died on active duty does not need to have owned the homestead property at the time of his or her death.

-This benefit provides a percentage discount in property taxes equal to the percentage of a veteran's partial or total permanent combat related disability.
-For instance, a veteran who qualifies and has a 50% COMBAT RELATED disability would receive a 50% reduction in property taxes.
+This benefit provides a percentage discount in property taxes equal to the percentage of a veteran's partial or total permanent service connected disabilities as long as a portion of those disabilities are combat-related.
+For instance, a veteran who qualifies and has a 50% service connected disability rating would receive a 50% reduction in property taxes even if only 20% of those disabilities are combat related..

 You may qualify if you can answer YES to ALL of the questions below: